Anil Ganguly

 Anil Ganguly (26 January 1933 – 15 January 2016) was an Indian film director and screenwriter, who worked in Hindi cinema from 1970s to 2001.
-He is best known for Jaya Bhaduri starrer, Kora Kagaz (1974) and the Rakhee starrer Tapasya (1975), both of which won the National Film Award for Best Popular Film Providing Wholesome Entertainment.
-He is also known for his films with Rakhee like Trishna, Aanchal, Saaheb (1985).
-Later in his career, after 1986 he made seven films none of which succeeded.
+He is best known for Jaya Bhaduri starrer, Kora Kagaz (1974) and the Raakhee starrer Tapasya (1975), both of which won the National Film Award for Best Popular Film Providing Wholesome Entertainment.
+He is also known for his films with Raakhee like Trishna, Aanchal, Saaheb (1985).
+In 1990, Raakhee and Tapas Paul featured in his Bengali film Balidan which became a massive financial grosser.

 Career

 Ganguly started his career making literary adaptations with strong female roles and themes of marital discord.
 For his second film Kora Kagaz his adapted Ashutosh Mukhopadhyay's story "Saat Paake Bandha", previously adapted into a Bengali film by the same name.
 Films female lead Jaya Bhaduri won Filmfare Best Actress Award for her role.
 His next film, Tapasya (1975) with Raakhee as lead was produced by Rajshri Productions, and was based on story by Ashapurna Devi.
 Raakhee won the Filmfare Best Actress Award for her role He later adapted Sarat Chandra Chattopadhyay's novel Parineeta as Sankoch (1976), with Sulakshana Pandit and Jeetendra as leads.
 Humkadam again starring Raakhee, and made in 1980, was an adaptation of Satyajit Ray's Mahanagar.